eProsima/Fast-DDS-docs/docs/advanced.rst

     RTPSParticipantAttributes Pparams;
     auto my_transport = std::make_shared<UDPv6Transport::TransportDescriptor>(); //Create a descriptor for the new transport my_transport->receiveBufferSize = 65536; //Configuration parameters
-    my_transport->granularMode = false;
-    Pparams.useBuiltinTransport = false; //Disable the built-in Transport Layer.
-    Pparams.userTransports.push_back(my_transport); //Link the Transport Layer to the Participant
+    Pparams.useBuiltinTransport = false; //Disable the built-in Transport Layer Pparams.userTransports.push_back(my_transport); //Link the Transport Layer to the Participant

 Note that unless you manually disable the built-in transport layer, the Participant will use your custom transport configuration along the built-in one.

 This distribution comes with an example of how to change the configuration of the transport layer.
-It is in folder `examples\UserDefinedTransportExample`
+It can be found `here <https://github.com/eProsima/Fast-RTPS/tree/master/examples/C%2B%2B/UserDefinedTransportExample>`_.

 Matching endpoints the manual way
 ---------------------------------